alabiibrahim/myportfolio/README.md

 ## About Me

-I'm a results-driven **Data Analyst** with a passion for uncovering patterns and telling compelling stories with data.
-With over 2 years experience of using analytical tools (Excel, SQL,Power BI & Tableau) at **Accenture** and **Excelerate**, I’ve built end-to-end analytical solutions to help businesses make smarter decisions.
+I help companies analyze thier data to see what’s working, what’s wasting money and where to grow.
+Data isn't just about numbers but turning the numbers into smart decisions your business will need **RIGHT NOW**.

+- I helped a technology company (**Excelerate**) saves 18% cost by analyzing their data and identifying an underperfomring Ad Campaign.

+- I helped a social media client at **Accenture** clean, modeled and analyzed his data to uncover insights into content trends to make strategic decision that save him failure cost.
+With over 2 years experience of using analytical tools

+- I built a custom dashboard for a client who doesn't have time.
+Now, he can tell what and what is going on with his business everyweek.

+- I’ve built analytical solutions that help businesses make smarter decisions and also worked on variety of projects.

-I specialize in Turning Data into Insightful Decisions, Database Design, Data Modeling, Dashboard Design, Data Visualization and Presenting Insights that drive action.
+I specialize in Turning Data into Insightful Decisions, Database Design, Data Modeling, Dashboard Design/ Visualization, Insights that drive action.
 I'm continuously learning and love transforming messy data into beautiful, actionable visuals.

+Tell me what's going on with your business, and I will fix it with data.

 ---